10 ways purposeful business will evolve in 2020

 Companies are also partnering with NGOs in increasingly innovative ways.
 Rather than just cutting checks, companies are finding values-aligned partners and collaborating on solutions—think United Way and Salesforce’s partnership to develop Philanthropy Cloud.

-“Nonprofits will step into co-founder and advisor roles to develop break-through sustainable products, services, and business solutions that support their missions and investment portfolios,” says Laura Ferry president of Good Company.
+“Nonprofits will step into cofounder and advisor roles to develop breakthrough sustainable products, services, and business solutions that support their missions and investment portfolios,” says Laura Ferry president of Good Company.
 “Nonprofits are subject-matter experts with the valuable knowledge and insights innovators and entrepreneurs need to build collaborative social and environmental impact solutions.”

 The evolution of social impact from a “nice-to-have” philanthropic function to a true purpose-at-the-center model has the potential to solve the societal challenges of today and tomorrow.
-And I and the Purpose Collaborative members believe it will.
-As more companies take this approach and commit to long-term positive societal impact, we will begin to see a sea change in both the role business plays in a prosperous society, and the way that citizens interact with the brands they know and love.
+And Purpose Collaborative members and I believe it will.
+As more companies take this approach and commit to long-term positive societal impact, we will begin to see a sea change in both the role business plays in a prosperous society and the way that citizens interact with the brands they know and love.

 I hope these 2020 predictions inspire you and your organization to use this next year to plan for 2021 and beyond.
 Lay the groundwork for purpose, evolve your purpose, or enhance it to have greater impact.
 Businesses have a tremendous opportunity to be the heroes we need.
 Will yours rise to the challenge?